How to Apply for Housing: New Students

 You’ll have five choices on your housing application, but be flexible in your options!
 Newly admitted students must indicate “any room size, any location” as a preference to ensure their housing priority is not voided.
 You can make the “any room size, any location” your fifth choice.
 Students who do not indicate “any room size, any location” jeopardize their housing priority.

-You may select up to three theme houses, and you need to submit a short essay (up to 500 words) for each, explaining why you want to participate in theme housing.
+Newly admitted undergraduates may select up to three theme programs and will need to submit a short essay (up to 500 words) to apply for each, explaining why they want to participate in theme housing.
+Transfer students may also apply for the Transfer Living and Learning Community.
+Be sure to review each theme program’s requirements and expectations.

 Students needing a specific living environment related to a disability, religious or cultural request, or gender identity may request these on their housing application and provide additional information to our office about their needs using the Accommodations Process.